bobanetwork/boba_legacy/boba_documentation/developer/nft-bridge.md

 # BOBA NFT Bridge

 BOBA NFT bridges consists of two bridge contracts.
 The [L1NFTBridge](https://github.com/bobanetwork/boba/blob/release/v0.2.2/packages/boba/contracts/contracts/bridges/L1NFTBridge.sol) contract is deployed on L1 and the [L2NFTBridge](https://github.com/bobanetwork/boba/blob/release/v0.2.2/packages/boba/contracts/contracts/bridges/L2NFTBridge.sol) contract is deployed on L2.
-It supports **native L1 NFTs** and **native L2 NFTs** to be moved back and forth.
+It supports **native L1 NFTs** and **native L2 NFTs** to be moved back and forth. **These two contracts have not been audited, exercise caution when using this on mainnet.**

 * Native L1 NFT: the original NFT contract was deployed on L1
 * Native L2 NFT: the original NFT contract was deployed on L2